josokw/ExamGenerator/README.md

 ## Syntax exam script language

 Read the file *..../examGenScripts/testDummyExam.exm* for the syntax.
-Every MCT object (Multiple Choice test) should have a header.
+Every Exam object should have a header.
 Every header has the next text fields: *school*, *course*, *lecturer*, *date* and *boxedtext*.
 Every exam question is represented by an *Item*. ....